Scartho: Governance

 In 1921 the civil parish had a population of 744.
 On 1 April 1928 the parish was abolished to form Grimsby, part also went to Waltham.

 From 1974 to 1996 it was in the county of Humberside.
 Until 1996 it was in Great Grimsby district.

 Community

-Scartho's retail availability includes a Spar mini-supermarket on Waltham Road, surrounded by a number of other businesses including take-aways and a pharmacy.
+Scartho's retail availability includes a Spar mini-supermarket on Waltham Road (closed in 2026 along with the Post Office), surrounded by a number of other businesses including take-aways and a pharmacy.
 The supermarket houses the village Post Office after the long-established facility in Pinfold Lane closed in 2000.
 At this time one of the villages' two banks (Lloyds TSB – previously a Lloyds Bank) closed after 33 years of service.
 On Louth Road is a number of other businesses including a veterinary clinic, a newsagent, a building society and a pet store.